ChemAI-Lab/molpipx/README.md

 ### MSA-JAX files generation ###
-MOLPIPx package includes `msa_file_generator`, which translates monomial and polynomial files from MSA to JAX and RUST for molecules.
+MOLPIPx package includes `msa_file_generator`, which translates monomial and polynomial files from MSA to JAX and Rust for molecules.
 Check out an [example on generating msa files](examples/Data/README.md)